 One of the best ways to ensure that substance abuse in the workplace can be detected and handled correctly is by carefully curating your office culture.
 I’ve written about how to structure your company culture to prevent embezzlement, and the tactics are similar for preventing and detecting substance abuse.

-Suppose your office culture values communication between employees and supervisors, clearly defining employee responsibilities and office policies, and getting to know your team members personally.
-In that case, it will be easier to spot when there’s a behavior change.
+Suppose your office culture values open communication between employees and supervisors, clearly defining employee responsibilities and office policies, and fostering personal relationships with team members.
+In that case, it will be easier to spot when there is a behavioral change.
 Moreover, it will create an environment where employees feel comfortable discussing their problems.

 Managing people is frequently rewarding and disappointing.
-If you’re struggling, click on my contact form for a complimentary coaching call so we can discuss how a coaching program can help you.
+If you’re struggling, click on my contact form to schedule a complimentary coaching call, and we can discuss how a coaching program can help you.

 Coach Dave